ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The same Signed Statement may be independently registered by multiple Transparency Services.
 To register a Signed Statement, the Transparency Service performs the following steps:

-1. Issuer authentication
+1. Issuer Key Discovery
-The Transparency Service MUST store evidence of the DID resolution for the Issuer protected header of the Envelope and the resolved key manifest at the time of Registration for auditing.
-This MAY require that the service resolves the Issuer DID and record the resulting document, or rely on a cache of recent resolutions.
+The Transparency Service MUST perform DID resolution of the Issuer's key and store evidence of the lookup.
+This step may require that the service retrieves the Issuer DID in real-time, or relies on retrieving cached resolution.

+2. Signature verification
-2. Signed Statement signature verification, as described in COSE signature, using the signature algorithm and verification key of the Issuer DID document.
+The Transparency Service MUST verify the signature of the Signed Statement, as described in RFC 9360, using the signature algorithm and verification key of the Issuer DID document.

-3. Signature validation.
+3. Signed Statement validation
 The Transparency Service MUST check that the Signed Statement includes a Statement payload and the protected headers listed above.
 The Transparency Service MAY additionally verify the Statement payload format and content.

-4. Apply Registration Policy: for named policies, the Transparency Service should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
+4. Apply Registration Policy
+For named policies, the Transparency Service MUST check that the required Registration info attributes are present in the headers and apply the check described in Table 1.
 A Transparency Service MUST reject Signed Statements that contain an attribute used for a named policy that is not enforced by the service.
-Custom Signed Statements are evaluated given the current Registry state and the entire Envelope, and MAY use information contained in the attributes of named policies.
+Custom Signed Statements are evaluated given the current Registry state and the entire Envelope, and may use information contained in the attributes of named policies.

 5. Register the Signed Statement to the append-only log.